joyceee31/homework1/README.md

 The goal of Homework 1 assignment is to build your first end-to-end Machine Learning (ML) pipeline using public datasets and by creating your own datasets.
 The <b>learning outcomes</b> for this assignment are:

 * Build framework for end-to-end ML pipeline in Streamlit.
 Create your first web application!
-* Dataset curation - Develop web application that walks users through steps of ML pipeline starting with data visualization and preprocessing steps.
+* Develop web application that walks users through steps of ML pipeline starting with data visualization and preprocessing steps.
-* Preprocessing techniques - Perform data labeling study (in-class activity during week on ‘Dataset Acquisition and Curation’).

 This assignment is contains two parts: